paulirotta/detrend/README.md

 s = A \ z; % Solve for the smooth trend component z_detrended = z - s; % Compute the detrended signal
 ```

+## Usage

+The smoothing parameter for HRV data should be lambda=500.
+This corresponds to a time-varying FIR high-pass filter with a cut-off frequency of 0.033 Hz

+This is according to "Entropy in Heart Rate Dynamics Refleccts How HRV-Biofeedback Training Improves NEurovisceral Complexity during Stress-Cognition Interactions"

+While this filter use will make a difference in removing low end power from an FFT, it is not clear that it makes any difference to entropy calculations on short time spans of RR data.
+These are too short to have any components down in that frequency range.